mmistakes/made-mistakes-jekyll/support/index.md

 layout: article
 title: "Sponsor and Support"
 date: 2014-06-19T09:33:51.793000-04:00
-modified: 2015-01-31
+modified: 2015-05-22T12:01:59-04:00
-excerpt: "Found something I created useful or enjoyable?
-Here's how you can show your gratitude."
+excerpt: "Found something I created useful or enjoyable or want me to take a look at your product or app?
+Here's how."
 image:
   feature: support-feature.jpg
 share: false
 ---

 Found one of my Paper tutorials, Jekyll themes, or articles useful?
-If you feel inclined, here's how you can thank me.
+If you feel inclined, here's a few ways you can support me and the website.

 {% include toc.html %}